BinuBims/capstone_1/README.md

 The questions that this study will focus on are:

- * Does Covid-19 affect Women and Men Differently?
+ * Does Covid-19 affect women and men Differently?
 If yes, how significant?
  * what age groups are most vulnerable? can we use those findings to predict future?
 If yes, how accurate?
  * what age group are most likely to contract the virus?
  * How likely to spread Covid-19 under different weather conditions?